isovector/thinking-with-types/prose/restrictions/1-working-with-types.markdown

 us to reuse `b` when adding the type signature to `apply`, rather than introducing a *new* type variable as it did before.

-`-XScopedTypeVariables` lets us talk about types, but we are still left without a good way of *instantiating* types.
+We can now talk about types, but are still left without a good way of *instantiating* types.
 If we wanted to specialize `fmap` to `Maybe`, for example, the only solution sanctioned by the Haskell Report is to add an inline type signature.

 If we wanted to implement a function that provides a `String` corresponding to a type's name, it's unclear how we could do such a thing.
 By default, we have no